Human Rights

 Ratings:

 There are no hard thresholds for this topic, as vulnerable groups are usually on the lower part of the scale.
-The analysis is publishable if it has demonstrated that the company has had a direct impact on communities through its business activities or in the area where the company's operations are located, that there is sufficient data to capture the impact and on whom, and that the impact is profound and persistent.
+The analysis is publishable if it has demonstrated that the company has had a direct impact on communities through its business activities or in the area where the company's operations are located, that there is sufficient data to capture the impact and on whom, and that the impact is profound and irremediable.

-1/ The breadth of the impact
+1/ The scale of the impact

 • Is the impact local, national, or global?